-The HIV infection is associated with an increased risk of hardening of the arteries, researchers in the online edition of Clinical Infectious Diseases.
-The US study made a comparison with the thickness changes in the carotid artery and the new plaque formation between positive and negative HIV in both men and women with similar demographic characteristics and similar cardiovascular risk factors.
+HIV infection is associated with an increased risk of hardening of the arteries, the researchers in the online edition of Infectious Diseases.
+The US study compared the changes in carotid artery thickness and plaque formation between HIV positive and negative in both men and women with similar demographic characteristics and similar cardiovascular risk factors.

-In general, HIV infection was not associated with changes in the thickness of the carotid artery.
+In general, HIV infection was not associated with changes in carotid artery thickness.
 However, people with HIV were more likely to have new plaque formation, even when their viral load is undetectable.

-More fortunately, people living with HIV whose CD4 cell count was above 500 cells / mm3, had a similar risk of new plaque formation in HIV-negative individuals.
+Fortunately, people living with HIV whose CD4 cell count was above 500 cells / mm3, had a similar risk of plaque re-forming in HIV-negative individuals.

-Cardiovascular disease is currently a major cause of morbidity and mortality in people with HIV.
-US researchers wanted to see if HIV was associated with the progression of subclinical atherosclerosis - hardening of the arteries - over a period of seven years of follow-up.
+Cardiovascular disease is now an important cause of morbidity and mortality in people with HIV.
+Researchers from the United States wanted to see if HIV was associated with the progression of subclinical arteriosclerosis - hardening of the arteries - over a seven-year follow-up period.

-The study population consisted of women 1011 (74% HIV positive) enrolled in the Interagency HIV Study of women and men about 811 (65% HIV positive) in the multicenter AIDS cohort study.
-Everyone had repeat ultrasound carotid artery investigations - thick and new plaque formation - between the years 2003 and 2013.
-Two -thirds of women with HIV and three-quarters of men with HIV were taking ART.
+The study population consisted of 1011 women (74% HIV positive) enrolled in the Interdepartmental Women's HIV Study and approximately 811 men (65% HIV positive) in the multicentre AIDS study cohort study.
+All had repeat ultrasound carotid artery investigations - thickness and new plaque formation - between the years of 2003 and 2013.
+Two thirds of women with HIV and three quarters of men with HIV were taking ART.

-Changes in carotid artery thickness not differ according to the condition of people with HIV in men or women.
-Factors associated with greater thickening were black and Hispanic ethnicity and the use of crack / cocaine.
+The changes in carotid artery thickness do not differ according to the condition of HIV carriers in men or women.
+Factors associated with increased thickening were black and Hispanic ethnicity and use of crack / cocaine.
 Use of antihypertensive medications was associated with a reduction in carotid thickness.

-The prevalence of carotid atherosclerosis arterial plaques increased from the 8 15% in women and 25 34% of the men during the monitoring period.
-In general, people living with HIV were 61% more likely to try new plaque formation as compared to HIV-negative individuals (OR = 1,61, 95 -1,12 IC2,32%).
+The prevalence of carotid arteriosclerosis arterial plaques increased from 8 to 15% in women and 25 to 34% of men during the follow-up period.
+In general, people living with HIV were 61% more likely to experience new plaque formation compared to HIV negative individuals (OR = 1,61; IC95% 1,12 -2,32).
 The association between HIV infection and plaque formation was present in both men and women.

 Current smoking increased the risk of new plaque buildup in 42%.
-Other risk factors were higher total cholesterol and increasing age.
+Other risk factors were higher total cholesterol and increased age.

-The researchers identified 199 people with HIV who were taking art with persistent viral suppression (16% of women with HIV; 29% of men with HIV).
-These patients had an increased risk of new plaque formation compared to HIV-negative patients group (ARR = 1,77, 95 -1,13 IC2,77%).
+Researchers identified 199 people with HIV who were taking art, with persistent viral suppression (16% of women with HIV; 29% of men with HIV).
+These patients showed an increased risk of plaque re-formation compared to HIV-negative patients group (RAR = 1,77; IC95% 1,13 -2,77).

-"Our finding that participants who remained HIV deletion also had an increased risk for new focal plaque formation suggests that monitoring with respect to long term adverse consequences art still guaranteed for all individuals infected with HIV , "write the authors.
+"Our finding that participants who remained suppressed by HIV still had an increased risk of new focal plaque formation suggests that surveillance with regard to long-term adverse consequences of art remains guaranteed for all individuals infected with the HIV virus , "Write the authors.

 The relationship between immune status and plaque formation was then analyzed.

-People living with HIV and had a line CD4 cell count above 500 cells / mm3, had a comparable risk of new plaque formation for HIV-negative controls.
-The situation of higher risk of new plaque buildup was observed in people with HIV that they had a cell count below CD4 200 cells / mm3 (RAR = 2,57, 95 -1,48 IC4,46%).
+People living with HIV and who had a line count of CD4 cells above 500 cells / mm3, had a comparable risk of re-forming plaques for HIV-negative controls.
+The increased risk of new plaque accumulation was observed in people with HIV who had a CD4 cell count below 200 cells / mm3 (RAR = 2,57; IC95% 1,48 -4,46).

-Longer duration of therapy with protease inhibitor was a risk factor for plaque buildup between men with HIV (RAR = 1,12 per year of cumulative use; IC 95% 1,01 -1.25) but not women with HIV.
+Longer duration of protease inhibitor therapy was a risk factor for plaque buildup among men with HIV (RAR = 1,12 per year of cumulative use, IC 95%, 1,01 -1.25) but not women with HIV.

-"Our data support previous ART early, before the 4 decrease CD, which can attenuate the cardiovascular HIV-associated increases the risk," the authors conclude.
-"A better understanding of these processes is necessary, either to prevent or retard the development CVD and strategies to improve the results of treatment with ascending and increasingly elderly population infected with HIV."
+"Our previous ART support data, before the 4 CD will decrease, which may attenuate the HIV-associated cardiovascular increases risk," conclude the authors.
+"A better understanding of these processes is needed both to prevent or delay CVD development and strategies to improve treatment outcomes with the growing and increasingly elderly HIV-infected population."

 Translated from the original English into Portuguese of Brazil By Cláudio Santos de Souza